Clinical Lecturer in Public Health

 Research skills include mixed methods, primary care trials, evidence synthesis, meta-analysis, cohort analysis and service evaluation.

-I am currently an associate editor with the journal Public Health.
+I am currently a Senior Associate Editor with the journal Public Health.

 Ford J, Jones A, Wong G, Clark A, Porter T, Steel N.